c128lib/Reference/Vic.md

 for each of the 64,000 pixels on the screen.
 All 64 pixels within an 8-pixel X 8-line area will share foreground and background colors.
-The common areas are arranged in the same fashion as screen memory: 25 rows X 40 columns.^ To determine the video matrix location that holds the color information for a particular x,y coordinate, use the following
+The common areas are arranged in the same fashion as screen memory: 25 rows X 40 columns.
+To determine the video matrix location that holds the color information for a particular x,y coordinate, use the following
 formula: